Acid–base reaction: Brønsted–Lowry definition

-An acid–base reaction is, thus, the removal of a hydrogen ion from the acid and its addition to the base.
-The removal of a hydrogen ion from an acid produces its conjugate base, which is the acid with a hydrogen ion removed.
-The reception of a proton by a base produces its conjugate acid, which is the base with a hydrogen ion added.
+An acid–base reaction is, thus, the removal of a proton from the acid and its addition to the base.
+The removal of a proton from an acid produces its conjugate base, which is the acid with a proton removed.
+The reception of a proton by a base produces its conjugate acid, which is the base with a proton added.

 Unlike the previous definitions, the Brønsted–Lowry definition does not refer to the formation of salt and solvent, but instead to the formation of conjugate acids and conjugate bases, produced by the transfer of a proton from the acid to the base.
 In this approach, acids and bases are fundamentally different in behavior from salts, which are seen as electrolytes, subject to the theories of Debye, Onsager, and others.
 An acid and a base react not to produce a salt and a solvent, but to form a new acid and a new base.
 The concept of neutralization is thus absent.
 Brønsted–Lowry acid–base behavior is formally independent of any solvent, making it more all-encompassing than the Arrhenius model.
 The calculation of pH under the Arrhenius model depended on alkalis (bases) dissolving in water (aqueous solution).
 The Brønsted–Lowry model expanded what could be pH tested using insoluble and soluble solutions (gas, liquid, solid).

 The general formula for acid–base reactions according to the Brønsted–Lowry definition is: